-Except as otherwise indicated and subject always to the provisions of staff regulations 12.1, 12.2, 12.4 and 12.5, staff rules 1.1 to 13.9 as published in the present bulletin (ST/SGB/2009/7) shall be effective provisionally 1 July 2009.
+Except as otherwise indicated and subject always to the provisions of staff regulations 12.1, 12.2, 12.4 and 12.5, staff rules 1.1 to 13.9 as published in the present bulletin shall be effective on 1 January 2013.
 The English and French texts of the Staff Rules are equally authoritative.